-Arguably the most famous improv comedy television show of all time, Whose Line Is It Anyway? was born more than three decades ago, not as a TV show, but a radio series.
+Arguably the most famous improv comedy television show of all time, Whose Line Is It Anyway? was born more than three decades ago.
+Not as a TV show, but as a radio series.
 The short-form improv radio program ran for half a series on Radio 4 before being getting snatched up by the BBC for television.
-The British TV show’s success gave way to the American adaptation, which aired on ABC from 1998 to 2007 before being revived on the CW.
+The British TV show’s success gave way to the American adaptation.
+Which aired on ABC from 1998 to 2007 before being revived on the CW.

 ‘Whose Line’ Cast Member Colin Mochrie

 Born in Kilmarnock, Scotland in 1957, Colin Mochrie moved to Montreal, Canada when he was a teenager.
 Mochrie began performing after moving to Vancouver, British Columbia, where he joined studied at Studio 58, a professional theater school.
 He later joined the cast of the Vancouver TheatreSports League, where he met fellow improviser, Ryan Stiles.
 Mochrie moved to Toronto and joined The Second City improv theater as a member of their Touring Company.
 It was at Second City where Mochrie met his future wife, director Debra McGrath, who he married in 198.